zetavg/chromium-website/site/chromium-os/quick-start-guide/index.md

 *   an account with sudo access

-1. Install the git and subversion revision control systems, the curl download helper, and lvm tools.
+1. Install the git revision control system, the curl download helper, and xz-utils.
 On Ubuntu, the magic incantation to do this is:

     ```none
-    sudo apt-get install git-core gitk git-gui subversion curl lvm2 thin-provisioning-tools python-pkg-resources python-virtualenv python-oauth2client
+    sudo apt-get install git gitk git-gui curl xz-utils
     ```

 2. You must also [install